tyler-ruff/oceancarservice-com/content/posts/magna.md

 ---
 title: Our Bus Fleet
 subtitle: A cautionary tale about Magna etiam
 excerpt: This is the fleet of passanger vans which OCS directly owns.
+We
 date: '2016-09-04'
 thumb_img_path: images/art.svg
 thumb_img_alt: Geometric pattern